Ziad-I/GSOC-24-Web-UI-Integration-for-Bonsai/README.md

 - Create HTML/CSS/JS to render IFC data in tabular format in Web UI.
 - Add new output format `WEB` to IFC CSV export panel.
-- Add a highlight operator in the Web UI data table that highlights objects in Blender.
+- Add a highlight operator in the Web UI data table highlighting objects in Blender.

 Merged in [PR #4918](https://github.com/IfcOpenShell/IfcOpenShell/pull/4918)